AI Search in B2B Marketing: How ChatGPT, Google AI Mode & Perplexity Revolutionize Your SEO Strategy

 • "What is GEO and how does it differ from classic SEO?"

-Malte and Edin recommend transforming a single content piece into multiple formats: Blog article, LinkedIn post, podcast, video, infographic.
-When repurposing content, it's essential to consider that not every piece is suitable for every platform or format – selection should be strategic and targeted.
-This way, you reach different platforms and increase the chances of being recognized by AI systems.
-A structured blog article can serve as a script for a YouTube video, whose transcript can then be evaluated by ChatGPT.
+Malte and Edin recommend turning a single piece of content into multiple formats: a blog article, a LinkedIn post, a podcast, a video, an infographic.
+Note that not all content is suitable for every platform or format – selection should be highly targeted and strategic.
+This is how you reach different platforms and increase the likelihood of being discovered by AI systems.
+A structured blog article can easily serve as a script for a YouTube video, whose transcript in turn can be analyzed by ChatGPT.

-11. Practical Examples: How iGrow & Webgrow Use AI Search
+9. Practical Examples: How iGrow & Webgrow utilize AI Search

-iGrow's work demonstrates how AI search works in practice.
-In our AI Search Agency, we optimize companies so that they appear as sources in ChatGPT & Co.
-Customers from the real estate, moving, or accounting sectors are cited in Perplexity; ChatGPT references them as trusted providers.
+igrow's work demonstrates how AI Search works in practice.
+At our AI Search Agency, we optimize businesses so they appear as sources in ChatGPT & Co.
+Clients in real estate, moving, or accounting get cited in Perplexity; ChatGPT names them as trustworthy providers.

-The case study "webgrow – AI SEO Agency from Vienna" shows how iGrow and WebHouse built a new brand called Webgrow.
-The goal was to combine AI visibility, local authority, and paid search.
-Thanks to this strategy, they received initial customer inquiries even before the official launch.
-The website webgrow.at focuses on AI-supported SEO systems, local AEO, and entity mapping and is an ideal landing page if you want to learn more about GEO optimization.
+The Case Study "webgrow – AI SEO Agency from Vienna" shows how iGrow and WebHouse built a new brand named Webgrow.
+The goal was to combine AI visibility, Local Authority, and Paid Search.
+Thanks to this strategy, they acquired their first client inquiries even before the official launch.
+The website webgrow.at focuses on AI-powered SEO systems, Local AEO, and Entity Mapping, and is an ideal destination if you want to learn more about GEO optimization.

-Another example: By leveraging multilingualism and AI-optimized SEO, iGrow helped Nautika 1780 (a boat license school) become visible in Mali Lošinj – an indication of how locally and internationally combined strategies work.
-The success stories iGrow shares on the blog demonstrate that AI Search is not just a buzzword but already leading to leads and revenue today.
+Another example: iGrow helped Nautika 1780 (a boat license school) build visibility in Mali Lošinj through multilingualism and AI-optimized SEO – indicating how combined local and international strategies work.
+The success stories that iGrow shares on its blog make it clear that AI Search is not just a buzzword, but already converts to leads and revenue today.

 AI search systems are not a passing hype.
-They fundamentally change the search process: Information is compressed, recommendations are made, and classical click paths are eliminated.
-For B2B companies, this means: Visibility arises directly in the response, not just on your website.
+They fundamentally change the search process: information is compressed, recommendations are made, and traditional click paths are eliminated.
+For B2B companies, this means: visibility is built directly into the answer, not just once users click to your website.

-The key to success lies in an AI search strategy that combines SEO, content marketing, PR, data analysis, and local authority.
-Companies like iGrow and Webgrow demonstrate that it is already possible to be visible in ChatGPT, Google AI Overviews, and Perplexity.
-When implementing AI search strategies in B2B marketing, however, various challenges need to be overcome – especially technological, ethical, and strategic aspects that require continuous adaptation of SEO and content strategies.
-Now is the ideal time to prepare your team for GEO readiness, structure your content, and consistently communicate your brand message.
+The key to success lies in an AI search strategy that unites SEO, content marketing, PR, data analysis, and Local Authority.
+Companies like iGrow and Webgrow demonstrate that appearing in ChatGPT, Google AI Overviews, and Perplexity is already possible today.
+However, implementing AI-search strategies in B2B marketing involves mastering various challenges – outstanding technological, ethical, and strategic aspects that call for continuous adaptation of SEO and content strategies.
+Now is the ideal time to trim your team for GEO readiness, structure your content, and communicate your brand message consistently.

 Written by: